mbernste/mbernste.github.io/_posts/2022-06-11-linear_independence.md

   - linear algebra
 ---

-_An extremely important concept linear algebra is that of linear independence.
+_A very important concept linear algebra is that of linear independence.
 In this blog post we present the definition for the span of a set of vectors.
 Then, we use this definition to discuss the definition for linear independence.
 Finally, we discuss some intuition into this fundamental idea._

 Introduction
 ------------

-An extremely important concept in the study of vector spaces is that of _linear independence_.
+A very important concept in the study of vector spaces is that of _linear independence_.
 At a high level, a set of vectors are said to be **linearly independent** if you cannot form any vector in the set using any combination of the other vectors in the set.
 If a set of vectors does not have this quality -- that is, a vector in the set can be formed from some combination of others -- then the set is said to be **linearly dependent**.

-In this post, we will present a more foundatioanl concept, the _span_ of a set of vectors, and then move on to the definition for linear independence.
-Finally, we will discuss a high-level intuition for why the concept of linearly independence is so important.
+In this post, we will first present a more fundamental concept, the _span_ of a set of vectors, and then move on to the definition for linear independence.
+Finally, we will discuss high-level intuition for why the concept of linearly independence is so important.

 Span
 ----

-Given a set of vectors, the **span** of the set of vectors are all of the vectors that can be "constructed" by taking linear combinations of vectors in that set.
+Given a set of vectors, the **span** of these vectors is the set of the vectors that can be "generated" by taking linear combinations of these vectors.
 More rigorously,

 <span style="color:#0060C6">**Definition 1 (span):** Given a [vector space](https://mbernste.github.io/posts/vector_spaces/), $(\mathcal{V}, \mathcal{F})$ and a set of vectors $S := \boldsymbol{x}_1, \boldsymbol{x}_2, \dots, \boldsymbol{x}_n \in \mathcal{V}$, the **span** of $S$, denoted $\text{Span}(S)$ is the set of all vectors that can be formed by taking a linear combination of vectors in $S$.
 That is,</span>

 <center><span style="color:#0060C6">$$\text{Span}(S) := \left\{ \sum_{i=1}^n c_i\boldsymbol{x}_i \mid c_1, \dots, c_n \in \mathcal{F} \right\}$$ </span></center>

-Intuitively, you can think of $S$ as a set of "building blocks" and the $\text{Span}(S)$ as the set of all vectors that can be "constructed" from the building blocks in $S$.
-To illustrate this point, we show in the figure below two vectors, $\boldsymbol{x}_1$ and $\boldsymbol{x}_2$ (left), and two examples of vectors in their span (right):
+Intuitively, you can think of $S$ as a set of "building blocks" and the $\text{Span}(S)$ as the set of all vectors that can be "constructed" from these building blocks.
+To illustrate this point, we illustrate two vectors, $\boldsymbol{x}_1$ and $\boldsymbol{x}_2$ (left), and two examples of vectors in their span (right):

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/span_of_vectors.png" alt="drawing" width="600"/></center>

-Note, we can see that in this example that we could construct _ANY_ two dimensional vector from $\boldsymbol{x}_1$ and $\boldsymbol{x_2}$.
+In this example we see that we can construct _ANY_ two dimensional vector from $\boldsymbol{x}_1$ and $\boldsymbol{x_2}$.
 Thus, the span of these two vectors is all of $\mathbb{R}^2$!
 This is not always the case.
-In the figure below, we show an example with a different span:
+In the figure below, we show an example of two vectors in $\mathbb{R}^2$ with a different span:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/span_of_vectors_2.png" alt="drawing" width="600"/></center>

-This time, $\boldsymbol{x}_1$ and $\boldsymbol{x_2}$ don't span all of $\mathbb{R}^2$, but rather, only the line on which $\boldsymbol{x}_1$ and $\boldsymbol{x_2}$ lie.
+Here, $\boldsymbol{x}_1$ and $\boldsymbol{x_2}$ don't span all of $\mathbb{R}^2$, but rather, only the line on which $\boldsymbol{x}_1$ and $\boldsymbol{x_2}$ lie.

 Linear independence
 -------------------